 4. Schedule when you will visit each park ahead of time!

 There’s really something to be said for planning ahead.
-I reviewed early entry days, projected daily attendance rates, scheduled events, such as Mickey’s Very Merry Christmas Party at the Magic Kingdom, park hours, our priority seatings (especially Cinderella’s breakfast since it was difficult to obtain) as I made our schedule for the week.
+I reviewed early entry days, projected daily attendance rates and scheduled events such as Mickey’s Very Merry Christmas Party at the Magic Kingdom.
+Our priority seating’s (especially Cinderella’s breakfast since it was difficult to obtain) as I made our schedule for the week.

 5. Plan some down time!

 Because this was our first trip, I wanted to plan as much as I could, but we were buying five-day Pass Hopper tickets and we were staying for eight nights.
 We had tickets for some of the night time extras, such as Mickey’s Very Merry Christmas Party so we used those days to relax by the pool.
 I also scheduled character breakfasts on our “down days.”
-I’m happy I chose to rent a scooter in Orlando for this trip otherwise I couldn’t have done it.
+I’m happy I chose a scooter rental service for this trip otherwise I couldn’t have done it.